wirybeaver/restaurantSim/README.md

 # Step 1

-Put your extra test files in the current directory, the same as where the sampel test file "data1.txt" locates.
+Put your extra test files in the current directory, the same as where "data1.txt", the sample test file, locates.

 # Step 2